DragonSenses/job-tracker/journey.md

 As of now, it is easier to put these flags like `isMember` or `showAlert`.
 We can move them out later, because the question remains whether we should ***pass the state down*** from `Register` component, for it later to be shared by other components.
 Or should initialSDtate be move upwards to the closest component containing all of them.
 We will have to see.

 For now let's just add it so we can see the `Alert` component rendered on `Register`.
-Import component, add it to `initalState` and conditionally render it under the "Log-In" text.
+Import component, add it to `initalState` and conditionally render it under the "Log In" text.

 ```jsx
 import { Alert, FormRow, Logo } from '../components'